chanzuckerberg/sci-components/README.md

 **Currently SDS uses Material UI v4**

 NOTE: Since most of the czifui components are built on top of Material UI's equivalent, it's also super useful to use their [API documentation](https://v4.mui.com/) to learn about what you can do with the components.
+Many czifui components are style wrappers that pass props through to the MUI component without modifying them.

 `czifui` installs without direct dependencies to prevent version errors.
 Please ensure the following peer dependencies are also installed: